 In 1978, the album Rumours won the Grammy Award for Album of the Year.

-In 1978, while working on Tusk, Stevie Nicks sang backup on virtually every track of Not Shy, recorded by musician Walter Egan.
+While working on Tusk, Nicks sang backup on virtually every track of Not Shy, recorded by musician Walter Egan, a friend of both Nicks and Buckingham.
+Nicks also recorded the hit duets "Whenever I Call You Friend" with Kenny Loggins in 1978.

 In 1979, Stevie Nicks had an abortion after becoming pregnant by Don Henley.